discord-math/bot/README.md

 - ``config plugins.talksrole channel <channel id>`` -- the channel.
 - ``config plugins.talksrole role <role id>`` -- the role.
 - ``config plugins.talksrole regex `"<regex>"` `` -- the regex for the keyword.

+### `bulk_perms`

+Edit permissions in bulk, by exporting them into a CSV file and then importing back.

+Commands:
+- `exportperms` -- sends a CSV file with all the permission settings in the current guild.
+- `importperms` -- you have to attach a CSV file in the same format as provided by `exportperms`, and the bot will load permissions from the CSV file.
+Channels not mentioned in the CSV file are unaffected.

 ### Miscellaneous Configuration
 - ``config plugins.commands prefix `"<prefix>"` `` -- set the prefix for the bot's "ordinary" commands.